-During the template development process of Anqi CMS,splitA filter is a very practical tool that allows us to easily split strings into arrays according to a specified delimiter.
-This is particularly important in various scenarios such as handling tag lists, keyword strings, and so on.
+During the template development process of AnQi CMS,splitA filter is a very practical tool that can help us easily split strings into arrays according to specified delimiters, which is particularly important in various scenarios such as tag lists, keyword strings, and so on.
 However, when usingsplitWhen filtering, some users may want to directly limit the maximum length of the array generated after cutting.

 AlthoughsplitThe filter itself does not have this feature, but it does not mean we cannot limit the length of the array.
-The template engine of Anqi CMS provides other flexible and powerful filters and logic tags that can be used withsplitUse filters in combination to easily achieve the desired effect.
-Next, we will explore several effective strategies for limiting the length of arrays.
+The AnQi CMS template engine provides other flexible and powerful filters and logical tags that can be used withsplitUsing filters in combination, it is easy to achieve the effect you need.
+Next, we will discuss several effective strategies for limiting the length of arrays.

 splitReview of the basics of filters